Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

 Just download one of the releases and run the program in an empty folder.

+&nbsp;

 If you download the Python version you need to have Python installed on your system to run it.
+On Linux just open a terminal and run: `sudo apt install python3` then run: `python BOTWM_Autoupdater.py` in the directory where BOTWM_Autoupdater.py was saved to.

 &nbsp;